mira-merkell/clap-clap/README.md

 crate-type = ["cdylib"]
 ```

-To export the entry symbols, use [`clap_clap::entry!`] macro.
-There macro can
+To export the entry symbols, use the provided [`clap_clap::entry!`] macro.
+The
-be invoked only once in the entire plugin code, but you can specify multiple
+macro must be invoked exactly once in the entire plugin code, but you can
-types as macro arguments.
-For example, assuming you have types `MyPlug`
+specify multiple types as arguments.
+For example, assuming  `MyPlug` and
-and `MyPlugToo` that implement [`Plugin`], you can export them by:
+`MyPlugToo` implement the trait [`Plugin`], you can export them with:

 ```rust
 // Your crate's lib.rs: